-Originally built to cater for rapidly expanding shipping, London's Docklands now comprise skyscraping offices, and stylish restaurants and bars, all based around a vibrant cosmopolitan waterside setting.
+Originally built for shipping, London's Docklands are now home to skyscraping offices, and stylish restaurants and bars, all based around a vibrant cosmopolitan waterside setting.

 At their busiest, London's docks employed over 100,000 people, landing goods from all over the world.
 After the area’s commercial decline, the Docklands were regenerated as a modern business and leisure district, transforming them almost beyond recognition and giving them a new lease of life.